boyboi86/AFML/README.md

 * pandas 1.0.3
 * matplotlib 3.1.1
 * sklearn 0.23.1
+* statsmodels 0.10.1

 As much as possible, I used multiprocessing (parallelisation) and pandas only.
 (As a challenge.)

-The only time I used numba (njit) was in chapter 5 (frac diff).
+The only time I used numba (njit) was in chapter 5 (frac diff), out of convenience.
+But they are really fast.

 Believe it or not, without numpy or numba I somehow managed to clock up to 700x improvement in processing speed.
-(I will strongly encourage you to do the same, to get the best out of the book.)
+(I will strongly encourage you to do the same, to get the best out of the book)

-**Note:**
+**Advice:**
-Be wary of repositories that decided to provide you with answers and codes.
+Be wary of repositories that decided to provide you with answers and open-source codes.
 Some of their codes, believe or not is wrong, conceptually.

 It's always best to write code from scratch, in that way you will know completely what you use.
 As well as how to implement them.

-**Another Note:**
-You will be surprise how many professional "quants" (from elite banks/ hedge funds) are using codes they are not even sure of.
-Always do code review before you even use it.

-**Last Note:**
+**Note:**
 Anyone can be absolutely wrong, that includes me.
 Have confident in yourself.
 That was my mindset when I started this book.

 > There are very few things which we know, which are not capable of being reduced to a mathematical reasoning.